jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 this narrowing vision, even the most well-engineered, well-meaning alternative will be discareded thoughtlessly simply on the basis of it being unfamiliar.
-This is ironic given the open minded nature that otherwise is associated with this discourse.
+This is ironic given the open minded nature that otherwise is associated with liberal discourse.

 It is necessary to examine the Baha'i Faith with an open viewpoint to ensure that its strengths are recognized and that it is properly